 You understand that this is a varied habitat with marshes, waterways, riverine forests, dry woodlands and grasslands.
 This spectacular scenary together with the diverse wildlife makes this an area you shouldn´t miss.

-You find a healthy population of predators, with the elephant hunting Lions the star of the show.
-Now it seems the Lions have slowed down this strange hunting behavior.
-The reason behind this is probably that the huge pride has dissolved into smaller ones.
-You still find a large concentration of Lions and Spotted Hyenas and the hills are good Leopard country.
-If you’re lucky you’ll even spot the endangered African Wild Dog or maybe even the odd Cheetah.
+You find a healthy population of predators in the National Park.
+The star of the show for some time where the Lion pride that actively hunted elephants.
+This seems to have stopped due to the fact that the pride has split into smaller ones.
+You still find a large concentration of Lions and Spotted Hyenas and the hills are great for Leopards.
+You also have the endangered African Wild Dog here as well as the odd Cheetah or two.

 The area has mainly two different seasons.
 The dry season is between May and October and the wet season between November and April.
 The dry season is the normal time to visit Savuti as it is easier to spot animals.
 The wet season is no less dramatic with all the migratory birds as well as the resident antelopes giving birth during this time of the year.
 You also have a Zebra migration from Linyati thru Savuti and the grasslands of the Mababe Depression.
 This can be seen twice each year and during the return to Linyati the Zebra calves here.